Pere Ubu gets through the day Screenshot

 Band member travels to a show a few days before show and returns a few days after show, under his/her own steam, as they have friends to stay with in that town.
 Do we pay them a PD for only the day of the show?
 Or do we pay them for their travel days, equal to the other band members?

-If he's going to the town just because of our show then he should be paid per diems for the working time plus 2 travel days - staying over for tourism or any nonwork reason is irrelevant.
+If he's going to the town just because of our show then he should be paid per diems for the working time plus two travel days - staying over for tourism or any nonwork reason is irrelevant.

 If he's combining the trip with other work then he should be paid ONE travel day per diem and NOT TWO and the cost of his work permit should be split between the two works (though if he wouldn't have got a work permit for his other work then I don't think we should charge him a share of the work permit costs).